JoeSlain/Nexpo/SETUP.md

 yarn supabase:status
 ```

-Copy the local environment variables and add them to your `.env.local` (Next.js) and `.env` (Expo) files if you want to use local Supabase.
+Copy the local environment variables and add them to your `.env.development` files (or `.env.local` for overrides) if you want to use local Supabase.

 ## Step 5: Test Locally